 Up to Microsoft Excel 2003, there was a in-built Custom Chart Type called the 2-Axis Chart.
 This was a pretty useful chart type, which I used to display very small numbers and very large numbers – all on the same chart.
-But it magically disappeared from Excel 2007 and Excel 2010.
+But it magically disappeared from Excel 2007, Excel 2010 & even Excel 2013.

 What is a 2 Axis Chart?